Leoxhiu/InstaAuto/README.md

 ## Description
-This is a simple python script built with selenium library.
+This is a simple python application mainly built with selenium library.

 ## Goal
 Automate targeted post/reel sharing to multiple users.